waterdrinkerAP/deathland/Deathland_lore.md

 Native species:  None  <br/>
 Government Type: None  <br/>

 Embarkat: This is the place where all life is being created.
-Creatures appear from there and after each death they go one realm further until they reach Deathland.
+Creatures appear from there and live as semigods in peace There they have everything they need.
+Humans from Terrene refer to this place as Valhalla, Heaven and many more.
+However death also is a thing in Ebarkat.
+There you can die simply because of negative emotion.
+It's unknow why the Long Forgotten Gods made it this way.
+Once you die in Embarkat you go to The Null, where you are getting perapred for the next realms.
+After each death they you one realm further until you reach Deathland.
 It's little known that once you die in the final realm you go back to Embarkat and start your new cycle again.
 The only difference is that this time all your memories and knowledge is being wiped out so you can receive fresh start.<br/>
 Native species:  Unknown  <br/>
 Government Type: Unknown  <br/>

+The Null: This realm is the place that works as reprogramming space.
+You stay there for an endless period of time,existing and not existing at the same time.
+This wipes out almost all of your memories about Embarkat, but leaves only your knowledge.
+The Null programs your soul to do the same after each death but faster.
+Once you are ready you get transported to Terrene.<br/>
+Native species: None <br/>
+Goverment Type: None <br/>

 ### [Additional info]
 Color powers: They give different powers to the one who poseses them and help them grow stronger.
 However they can easily corrupt the dodger who is using them, and make him a regular color being or simply kill him
-Verdure potions: They regenerate health.
+Verdure potions: They regenerate health.<br/>

 ## GAME DICTIONARY
 - - - -
-1) Verdure: equivalent of health
+1\) Verdure: equivalent of health <br/>
-2) Dodger: the equivalent of a soul in this realm
+2\) Dodger: the equivalent of a soul in this realm<br/>
-3) Consecrated: blessed/chosen
+3\) Consecrated: blessed/chosen<br/>